expath/xpath-ng/tuple-decomposition.md

-# Tuple Decomposition
+# Sequence and Array Decomposition

 **Author**: Reece H. Dunn.
 67 Bricks.

+**Revision**: 2

-This proposal allows fixed length sequences and arrays to be decomposed and assigned to separate variables in a single declaration.
+This proposal allows sequences and arrays to be decomposed and assigned to separate variables in a single declaration.

 ## Description

-\[Definition: A *tuple sequence* is a fixed length sequence, where the items in the array represent distinct parts of an object, not an ordered collection of objects.\] For example, a 2D point could be represented as a tuple sequence, where the first value will be the x coordinate and the second value the y coordinate.

-\[Definition: A *tuple array* is a fixed length array, where the items in the array represent distinct parts of an object, not an ordered collection of objects.]
-The 2D point example could also be represented as an array with 2 values.
-An array can also be used for objects that contain optional items.

-\[Definition: A *tuple* is a tuple sequence or tuple array.\]

-Given a tuple such as `(1, 2, 3)`, the values within that sequence or array cannot easily be extracted.
+Given a sequence such as `(1, 2, 3)`, the values within that sequence or array cannot easily be extracted.
 With the current version of XPath and XQuery, they need to be assigned to a temporary variable first.
 For example:

     let $result := get-camera-point()
     let $x := $result[1]